Tourism works hand in hand with a wide range of sectors across England, including farming, transport, retail, sport, museums and the arts.

 - Promoting use of the free online marketing resources for businesses

 - Press, PR and social media programme

-- Lobbying for greater awareness of the volume and value tourism can have to a local economy.
+- Lobbying for greater awareness of the volume and value tourism can have to a local economy and

 Composition of the CTN and current governance

-The Chilterns Tourism Network is a not-for-profit company limited by guarantee.
-It is not a formal membership organisation and there is no joining fee.
-The businesses on the CTN’s mailing list have shown an interest in the activities of the CTN and on being kept informed via e-newsletters and emails.
+The Chilterns Tourism Network is not a formal membership organisation and there is no joining fee.
+The businesses on the CTN’s mailing list have shown an interest in the activities of the CTN and on being kept informed via e-newsletters, Facebook, networking and emails.
 CTN meetings are well supported, and are hosted at our partner venues across the Chilterns.